annanm/LIVI/README.md

 ## Disclaimer

-_Apple and CarPlay are trademarks of Apple Inc. This project is not affiliated with or endorsed by Apple in any way.
-All trademarks are the property of their respective owners._
+_Apple and CarPlay are trademarks of Apple Inc. Android and Android Auto are trademarks of Google LLC.
+This project is not affiliated with or endorsed by Apple or Google.
+All product names, logos, and brands are the property of their respective owners._

 ## License